Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Find a fast, simple and cost-effective way to send money to Bolivia using a specialist money transfer company.
+Find a fast, simple and cost-effective way to send money to Bolivia.

 Banks versus money transfer companies

-Josh’s best mate Daniel is backpacking around South America when he is mugged in Bolivia.
-He emails Josh and asks for a transfer of $1,000 to help him pay for accommodation and transport.
+Josh’s best friend Daniel is backpacking around South America when he is mugged in Bolivia.
+He emails Josh and asks for a transfer of $1,000 to help him pay for accommodations and transportation.
 Since his bank doesn’t support any exotic currencies, Josh contacts two specialist transfer providers to see if there might be a more affordable option available.

 |Money transfer company 1||Money transfer company 2|